-She serves as an independent Director and member of the Governance committee for

-Guide Dogs for the Blind, Inc.
+She serves as an independent Director and member of the Governance committee for Guide Dogs for the Blind, Inc. a non-profit organisation.

-$\label{eq:degree} \mbox{Deborah holds a Bachelor in Science degree from the University of California, Davis.}$
+Deborah holds a Bachelor in Science degree from the University of California, Davis.

-Other current directorships: Non-Executive Director and member of the Audit Committee for Cytek Biosciences, Inc.
+Other current directorships: Non-Executive Director and member of the Audit Committee for Cytek Biosciences, and Risk Committee

-Former directorships (last 3 years): Ni
+Former directorships (last 3 years): Nil

-Special responsibilities: Chair of the People, Culture & Remuneration Committee and member of the Audit and Risk Committee.
+Chair of the People, Culture & Remuneration Committee and member of the Audit Special responsibilities: